ensconced/strand-animated-demo/README.md

 - user interaction
 - smoothing of curves between the strand points
+- offsetting of strands into two parallel lines
+- line-trimming to produce over/under pattern
 - construction of "pointed returns" - i.e. the fancy pointy corners